diegoguerrad/semaphore/docs/docs/getting-started/guided-tour.md

 WIP

 this is the quick guided tour

+# test